paulgaquino/KAquinoAlmirol/README.md

 The webpage will be composed of the following:

 1. Homepage - The homepage is the main page of the website and will give an overview of the website and links to the other contents of the website.
-2. Why Are Animals Endangered?
+2. Why Are Animals Endangered? - This subpage will explain how and why animals are becoming endangered.
 3.